Discover NAU Mechanical Engineering degrees and programs

 Our undergraduate engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org

 Mechanical Engineering, Bachelor of Science (BSME) Accordion Closed

-The BSME degree is accredited by the Engineering Accreditation Commission of ABET, and provides exceptional career flexibility and a broad range of opportunities in a wide array of industries, including but not limited to, biotechnology, aerospace, defense, energy, robotics, automotive, heating, and refrigeration.
+The BSME degree is offered through our Mechanical Engineering program, which is accredited by the Engineering Accreditation Commission of ABET, and provides exceptional career flexibility and a broad range of opportunities in a wide array of industries, including but not limited to, biotechnology, aerospace, defense, energy, robotics, automotive, heating, and refrigeration.
 This degree also provides a strong foundation for further graduate study in an MS or PhD program.

 Interdisciplinary Global Programs Accordion Closed

 The Interdisciplinary Global Program (IGP) is an innovative dual-degree program that internationalizes a student’s experience in a science or engineering discipline.
 This is done by adding intensive language study, immersion in our community of international scholars, and a variety of other international and cultural curricular elements and activities.
 In this program, studies in language and culture are closely integrated with engineering and science, following a set of carefully crafted degree progress plans.